-Originally, jackfruits were found in western India, later on, they occupied the whole territory of India and other countries in Asia.
-Once you see the fruit, the size will amaze you—it can weight up to 40 kilograms!
+Originally, jackfruits were only found in western India.
+They eventually occupied the entire territory of India and other countries in Asia.
+Once you see the fruit in person, its size will amaze you—it can weigh up to 40 kilograms!

-There is a special feature about jackfruits—they grow directly on tree's trunk, not on the branches.
-The shell is very thick and has light green colour (sometimes it can be yellow) covered with stubby bumps.
-It can be pretty hard to open the fruit, but once you do it, you'll be awarded about 500 juicy seeds inside!
-By the way, while visiting Thai markets at the jackfruit season, you can find the segments already cleaned for you.
-The taste of jackfruit is extraordinary like a mixture of banana, pineapple, and mango.
+Jackfruits grow directly on a tree's trunk, not on the branches.
+The shell is very thick and is light green in colour (sometimes it can be yellow) covered with stubby bumps.
+The fruit can be quite difficult to open, but once you do, you will be awarded with around 500 juicy seeds inside!
+When visiting Thai markets during the jackfruit season, you can find segments that have already been cleaned for you.
+The taste of a jackfruit is similar to a mixture of banana, pineapple, and mango.

-The best time to catch jackfruits at the end of the rainy season somewhere in October or November until May.
-Seeds of jackfruits have a variety of using in Thai cooking from canned jackfruits to dried jackfruits.
+The best time for jackfruits is at the end of the rainy season in October or November until May.
+Jackfruit seeds have a variety of uses in Thai cooking ranging from being canned to being dried.
 You can also find popular jackfruit honey tea around Thailand.